Putin congratulates Trump on "historic" win

 The two men also spoke about working to normalize relations between the two countries and emphasized the importance of creating a foundation of bilateral ties through trade, the Kremlin said.

-They also discussed the need for “joint efforts in the fight against common enemy No. 1" -- international terrorism and extremism.
+They also discussed the need for “joint efforts in the fight against common enemy No. 1” – international terrorism and extremism.

 Putin was one of the first world leaders to congratulate Trump on his win, after a campaign dogged by alleged Russian hacking and Trump’s cozy relationship with the Kremlin.

 Trump praised Putin as a strong leader even as US officials accused Moscow of meddling in the election by leaking hacked Democratic campaign emails to undermine Hillary Clinton’s candidacy.

 Multiple critics of Putin have been outspoken in their shock at Trump’s win.
 “Russia was a democracy, if briefly,” wrote Gary Kasparov on Twitter.
 “Then Trump’s idol won our last real election.”

 Masha Gessen, author of “The Man With No Face,” a biography of Putin, drew parallels between the Russian leader and Trump in a piece for the New York Review of Books on “rules for surviving in an autocracy.”

-," two years after the invasion of Crimea.
+During the campaign, Trump was criticized for saying that Putin “is not going into Ukraine,” two years after the invasion of Crimea.
 He later claimed that he meant as President he would not allow further incursions.